strongloop/loopback-example-full-stack/README.md

  - `common/models/` contains definition of models that are shared by both the server and the client.

- - `rest/` contains the REST API server; it exposes the shared models via REST API.

  - `client/lbclient/` provides an isomorphic loopback client with offline synchronization.
   The client needs some client-only models for data synchronization.
 These models are defined in `client/lbclient/models/`.